ksjdragon/hourglass/README.md

 - Fixed visual issues in mobile
 - Drag scrolling for classes mode on desktop version
 - Small name changes
+- Changed maximum characters of description to 300

 ### 0.2.1
 - Mobile support added